-In view of the fact that this effect modification is only shown for some endpoints, the result for the total population is used for the assessment.
+In view of the fact that the effect modifications shown are only evident for some endpoints, the result for the total population is used for the assessment.

 Overall, there were no relevant differences for the benefit assessment in the endpoint category of health-related quality of life.